kudobuilder/kudo.dev/content/internal-docs/README.md

 **TODO:** link a more extensive list of guidelines

 * Use simple language – documentation will be read by non-native speakers.
-* Stick to your wording – don't use a different word each time you refer to an action As an example, don't confuse your reader by asking them to _press the button, then click the button, and finally activate the button_.
+* Stick to your wording – don't use a different word each time you refer to an action.
+  As an example, don't confuse your reader by asking them to _press the button, then click the button, and finally activate the button_.
 Use either of those verbs and stick to it.
 * Address your reader directly – i.e. write _you can do X_ instead of _we can do X_.
 * Add exhaustive links – if you refer to something that's documented, link to it.
 If it's not documented, create that documentation.